 All in all, for just over £200, it’s claims a lot but thankfully, it delivers on most of these promises.
-As we’re tech nerds, the Proscenic 811GB scores 7/10.
+Overall, the Proscenic 811GB scores a healthy 8/10.

 Neato Robotics Botvac D6 Connected

-If you’re looking for a unique design then you have to take a look at the Neato Robotics Botvac D6 Connected.
-This Alexa ready unit has a lot of great features including an app, large dustbin and CornerClever tech.
+If you’re looking for a unique design then the Neato Robotics Botvac D6 Connected (Available from Amazon for £649) could be ideal.
+This Alexa ready unit has many fantastic features including large dustbin, CornerClever tech and App.

-Starting with its design, it’s a D shape rather than a circle.
-This allows for much longer brush than the normal circular design.
-It also enables the unit to buff right up to the wall.
+Its unique D shaped design allows for much longer brush than the normal circular design.
+The unit can also buff right up to the wall enabling a deeper clean.

-As you’d expect the Neato D6 works without needing much assiance.
-It’s programmed to locate its dock when it’s time to charge and takes around 5 hours to fully charge the Lithium-Ion battery.
+As you’d expect the Neato D6 works without needing much assistance.
+It automatically docks when running low on battery or finished.
+Its Lithium-Ion battery takes around 5 hours to fully charge.

 - Intelligent navigation including no-go areas